zerodevapp/zerodev-docs/docs/introduction.md

 ### Non-custodial wallets: truly Web3, terrible UX

 On the other hand, you can help your users create keys and handle their own assets, either through services like Web3Auth/Magic or some custom solution.
-By doing so, your users truly own their assets and can use them on the rest of Web3.
+By doing so, your users truly own their assets and can use the assets with the rest of Web3.

 The problems however are: